-Arayes are Middle Eastern grilled pita bread sandwiches, stuffed with kofta mixture.
-This stuffed pita bread recipe can be grilled, baked, or air fried.
-Serve them with Marinated Sumac Onions and a Tabouli Salad!
+Arayes are Middle Eastern grilled pita bread sandwiches stuffed with a kofta kebab mixture.
+The stuffed pita can be grilled, baked, or air-fried.
+Serve this Arayes recipe with sumac onions and a Lebanese Tabouli Salad!

-These meat-stuffed pita pockets can be served for lunch, dinner, or as part of a mezze platter with Lebanese hummus, garlic tahini sauce, and sambousek.
+These meat-stuffed pita pockets can be served for lunch or dinner, or as part of a mezze platter with Lebanese hummus, garlic tahini sauce, and sambousek.
+This Arayes recipe will teach you what you need to know to make amazing Arayes at home!

 Jump to:

-- The versatile recipe allows you to cook the pita sandwiches in the oven, on the grill, cast-iron skillet, or an air fryer.
+- The versatile recipe allows you to cook the pita sandwiches in the oven, on the grill, in a cast-iron skillet, or in an air fryer.

-- The filling is made with kafta meat so you know it's loaded with flavor!
+- The filling is made with kofta meat so you know it's loaded with flavor!

-- You can add sliced tomatoes, onion, and lettuce to make this sandwich even more filling!
+- You can add sliced tomatoes, onion, and lettuce to your stuffed pita to make this sandwich even more filling!

 🛒 What You Need For This Recipe